ChrissyCalliope/documentation-scratchpad/docs/concepts/database_documents.md

 Many video services have an autoplay feature.
 This enables a user to watch the next episode of the current show (or other relevant piece of content) automatically when the current video ends.

-Please document how this feature works with the following conditions in mind:
+The documentation of this feature should keep the following conditions in mind:
 * There are multiple users of the documentation:
   * Sales representatives who need to know what value the feature will bring to the owner of the service.
   * The service owner who needs to know how the feature will work for consumers.